PardisTaghavi/PardisTaghavi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am a 3rd year PhD student at Texas A&M University, advised by Prof. <a href='https://aimerykong.github.io/index.html'> Shu Kong and Prof. <a href='https://sites.google.com/tamu.edu/gpandey/'> Gaurav Pandey.
+I am a 3rd year PhD student at Texas A&M University, advised by Prof. <a href='https://aimerykong.github.io/index.html'> Shu Kong </a> and Prof. <a href='https://sites.google.com/tamu.edu/gpandey/'> Gaurav Pandey</a>.
 I earned my undergraduate degree in Mechanical Engineering from Politecnico di Torino.
 My current research is primarily centered on computer vision, with a secondary focus on language models, for self-driving car applications.

 # 🔥 News